DaWe1992/Invoice_KuGa/README.md

 - `http://<host>:8080/customers/:id`:
   Returns the customer with id `id`.
 - `http://<host>:8080/customers/:id/islocked`:
-  Returns `true` if the customer with id `id` is currently locked by another user.
+  Returns `true` if the customer with id `id` is currently locked by a user.

   **Query parameters:**